Skip to content

 WEBRTC/WEBRTC AGENT

-WebRTC, short for Web Real-Time Communication, defines a protocol for two WebRTC agents to negotiate bidirectional secure real-time communication connection.
+WebRTC, short for Web Real-Time Communication, defines a protocol for two WebRTC agents to negotiate a bidirectional secure real-time communication connection.
 Learn more here

 SIGNALING